globalseismology/avni/CONTRIBUTING.md

 people making changes to the code at once).
 Please do not hesitate to ask questions about the workflow on the forum if you are not sure what to do.

-We follow certain coding conventions that are described in more describe it here.
+We follow certain coding conventions that are described in the [Contributing guide](https://portal.globalseismology.org/docs/avni/stable/overview/contributing.html).
 New contributors can set up their machine to follow these coding conventions.

 If you are new to the project then we will work with you to ensure your